brndd/pol-discord-webhook/README.md

 # Usage

 Install the package on your server.
-Modify webhook-config.json to contain your webhook URLs.
+Modify [webhook-config.json](pkg/discord/webhook-config.json) to contain your webhook URLs.
 You may also add extra name:url pairs here.
 They will be loaded into a global variable on the server and can be accessed by their configuration name when calling the functions.

 Use `include ":discord:sendMessage";` in your scripts to include the functions.
-See the comments in sendMessage.inc for documentation of what the functions do.
+See the comments in [sendMessage.inc](pkg/discord/include/sendMessage.inc) for documentation of the functions.

 **Important:** the functions are blocking; they won't return until the HTTP request finishes, which can take a long time, and even in good conditions will probably take some milliseconds.
 Do not call them directly from scripts where speed is important.
 *Especially* do not call them from critical sections or packet hooks.

 If you do not want to wait for the functions to return, wrap them in a script that you start using [Start_Script](https://docs.polserver.com/pol100/fullfunc.php?xmlfile=osem#Start_Script).
 This way the execution of your main script won't block.
-See [exampleMessage.src](exampleMessage.src) and [exampleEmbed.src](exampleEmbed.src) for examples.
+See [exampleMessage.src](pkg/discord/exampleMessage.src) and [exampleEmbed.src](pkg/discord/exampleEmbed.src) for examples.

 # TODO